FAQ

 Antarctica is the southernmost of the world’s seven continents and is surrounded by the Southern Ocean.
 The Antarctic Peninsula is the closest point to land and can be reached in two days from the tip of South America.

-Guests will fly to Argentina, or Chile, and then take an onward flight to Ushuaia , located at the very tip of South America.
-Your ship will depart from Ushuaia.
+To visit Antarctica, you’ll need to fly to Argentina, or Chile, and then take an onward flight to Ushuaia, located at the very tip of South America.
+Today your Swan Hellenic ship will depart from Ushuaia, and some cruises start in Buenos Aires.
+We consider also departures from Puerto Williams.
+Please check your detailed itinerary.

 When is the best time to visit Antarctica?

-In spring, visitors can expect to see more sea ice and dramatic icebergs – a big draw for many.
-Bear in mind that in early spring proposed stops may have to be rescheduled if they remain ice-bound, or a sudden drop in temperature overnight causes ice to re-freeze.
-This is also the mating season for seabirds and mammals including breeding elephant seals.
+From November to mid-January, you can expect to see more sea ice and dramatic icebergs.
+This is also the mating season for seabirds and mammals, including breeding fur seals.
+Bear in mind that in early spring, proposed stops may have to be rescheduled if they remain ice-bound or if a sudden drop in temperature overnight causes ice to re-freeze.

-In summer the chances of seeing whales – including humpback, orca and minke – are greater.
-Penguin chicks and seal pups are in abundance.
-As the Austral summer progresses you will experience almost 24-hour daylight.
+End of January to March, the chances of seeing whales – including humpback, orca, and minke – are greater.
+Penguin chicks and seal pups are in abundance at this time of year, too.
+As the Austral summer progresses, you will experience almost 24-hour daylight.

 I’ve been to the Arctic, would I enjoy Antarctica?

-In Chilean Patagonia (near the port city of Punta Arenas) there are trips to Torres del Paine National Park, known for its spectacular glaciers, lakes and pampas.
+We recommend you spend some time in the region’s stunning national parks.
+From Ushuaia, it’s possible to visit Tierra del Fuego, where there are treks and walks of various lengths.
+And in Chilean Patagonia (near the port city of Punta Arenas), there are trips to Torres del Paine National Park, known for its spectacular glaciers, lakes and pampas.

-Conditions permitting, your Expedition Leader and Kayak guide will make sure you will be kayaking as often as possible throughout of the voyage.
+Conditions permitting, your Expedition Leader and Kayak Guide will ensure you’ll be kayaking as often as possible throughout your Antarctic voyage.

 Duration: 1.5 to 3 hours